filesender/filesender/docs/v2.0/release/index.md

   the [release page](https://github.com/filesender/filesender/releases).
 It is best to "edit" the page for the previous release and copy that markdown to the new release page as a template.

+* The configuration directives differences can be found by doing a git diff to the previous release.

 * Do not worry about attaching files, github will take tar.gz snapshots from the repository for you.